 Ireland: Dublin to Dublin Escorted Coach Tour

-Ireland's Midlands, Blarney Castle and Kerry
+Ireland's Midlands, Blarney Castle, and Kerry

-Today meet with your coach and English speaking driver/guide and depart Ireland's Capital traveling to County Kerry.
+Today meet with your coach and English-speaking driver/guide and depart Ireland's Capital traveling to County Kerry.
 En route, stop in the town of Blarney to visit Blarney Castle.
 Here you will find the legendary Stone of Eloquence.
 Kiss it and you'll never again be lost for words.
-Enjoy some time for shopping at Blarney Woollen Mills.
+Enjoy some time shopping at Blarney Woollen Mills.
 The presence of the Woollen Mills during the famine shielded Blarney from the worst effects of the famine, due to its employment of local workers.
 In 1976 Chris Kelleher, himself a mill worker, bought the old mill property.
-Within a short period of time Chris and his family transformed the mill into what is perhaps the largest quality craft shop in Ireland.
+Within a short period of time, Chris and his family transformed the mill into what is perhaps the largest quality craft shop in Ireland.

 Ring of Kerry

 Today you can enjoy a superb tour of the Iveragh Peninsula, which will give you the opportunity to discover the Ring of Kerry.
-Taking in spectacular scenery such as mountains, peat, bogs, lakes and magnificent views of the Atlantic Ocean.
+Taking in spectacular scenery such as mountains, peat, bogs, lakes, and magnificent views of the Atlantic Ocean.
 Leaving Killarney pass through Killorglin, famous for its Puck Fair, then to Glenbeigh where the cliff road affords panoramic views of the Dingle Peninsula and Dingle Bay.
 Passing through the peat bogs one arrives at the sea town of Waterville.
-Continue to Sneem Village, famous for its brightly coloured houses.
+Continue to Sneem Village, famous for its brightly colored houses.
 The road continues through the mountains to Molls Gap and Ladies View with superb views of the famous Lakes of Killarney.
-Next today enjoy transportation of a different kind!
-A pony and trap (also known as a Jaunting Car) helps you discover areas of Killarney National Park that you might not otherwise visit.
+Next, today enjoy transportation of a different kind!
+A pony and trap (also known as a Jaunting Car) help you discover areas of Killarney National Park that you might not otherwise visit.
 Relax aboard a jaunting car as your Jarvey [driver] takes you through the magnificent scenery of the National Park.
 Today enjoy dinner on your own in one of the many restaurants or pubs in Killarney town.

 Burren and Cliffs of Moher

 Travel northwards to Tarbert and take a short boat ride across the mouth of the River Shannon to land on Clare's shore at Killimer.
 Travel along the coast to the Cliffs of Moher, the most majestic cliffs in Ireland which rise from the Atlantic Ocean and extend for over 7km.
 On a clear day, you can admire the Aran Islands & Connemara Mountains.
 The cliffs reach their highest point just north of O'Brien's Tower, built by the descendants of Brian Boru to entertain his lady friends.
 A visit to the tower is also possible.
-Atlantic Edge is the exciting new interpretive centre built into the natural landscape in the cliffs.
+Atlantic Edge is the exciting new interpretive center built into the natural landscape in the cliffs.
 Enjoy a tour of the Burren Region.
 The Burren is a strange and unique region in Europe; it is a high plateau of porous limestone situated in Northern Clare.
 The limestone is bare with no trees growing here or land covering the stone.
 But the Burren is not as deserted as we believe: the cracks allow different types of flowers to grow all year round.
-The rocks hide many caves like Ailwee as well as "Turloughs", an interesting phenomenon which transforms lakes into fields during the summer.
+The rocks hide many caves like Ailwee as well as "Turloughs", an interesting phenomenon that transforms lakes into fields during the summer.
 Continue to Limerick.

 Galway City and Lough Corrib Cruise

 This morning travel to Galway city.
 Visit Galway Cathedral, one of the largest and most impressive buildings in the city.
 The exterior design may not be to everybody's taste, while the interior, with its high curved arches and central dome, has a simple but solid elegance.
-Enjoy a cruise along the Corrib River to Lough Corrib including scones and an Irish coffee (Including demonstration).
+Enjoy a cruise along the Corrib River to Lough Corrib including scones and Irish coffee (Including demonstration).
 This journey on the Corrib Princess takes passengers along the majestic Lough Corrib and onto the lake.
 Visitors will see unsurpassed views of the historic monuments and natural amenities that make this one of the most spectacular waterways in Ireland.
 The cruise sails from Woodquay in the heart of Galway City and lasts approximately 90 minutes.
 Enjoy the rest of the afternoon at leisure.